Ferdinand Smith: NMU

 During World War II, Smith joined Chicago Alderman Earl B. Dickerson to meet with Donald M. Nelson, Chair of the War Production Board.

 In 1943, during a race riot in Harlem, local and federal officials asked Smith to come help ease tensions.
 He was also involved with maritime unions in the Caribbean and South Atlantic.

 In 1944, Smith had at least one major speech written for him by Frank Marshall Davis during the presidential campaign of Franklin Delano Roosevelt.

 Also in 1944, it became public knowledge that Smith had British, not American citizenship.

-In 1945, he resigned as vice president left the country.
-He soon re-entered as a legal immigrant and became NMU secretary In 1948, the NMU expelled Smith, Paul Palazzi, and Howard McKenzie for mis-use of union funds.
-Also 1945, the NMU gave more money than any other union for the re-election of Benjamin J. Davis, Jr. for New York City Council.
+In 1945, he resigned as vice president and left the country.
+He soon re-entered as a legal immigrant and became NMU secretary.
+In 1948, the NMU expelled Smith, Paul Palazzi, and Howard McKenzie for misuse of union funds.
+Also in 1945, the NMU gave more money than any other union for the re-election of Benjamin J. Davis, Jr. for New York City Council.